mtoygar/ember-browser-extension/README.md

 ## Content Script with Ember App
 Contains an example of a content script build by Ember.
 The prepared example is inspired by the [ZenHub's extension](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd) and works on this repo's url(https://github.com/mtoygar/ember-browser-extension/).
 When user visited the repo, extension simply adds a button to the navigation bar and this button triggers ember boot when clicked.
 Therefore, when user click the button ember is booted and a location hash is added to the url.
 After this point, all routing and state management is done by using Ember.
 One can see the possible routes on [router.js](https://github.com/mtoygar/ember-browser-extension/blob/master/app/router.js)

+It is also beneficial to add that the sample extension uses HashLocation routing.
+This way, Ember uses the hash part of the URL for its routing purposes.
+Moreover, when the user reloads the page, the content script detects if the extension's hash location is on the URL and automatically renders the ember route on the GitHub container.

 ### Screenshot

 <img src="https://raw.githubusercontent.com/mtoygar/ember-browser-extension/master/docs/screenshots/nav-bar-and-container.png" alt="content script backed by Ember App" />